cucapra/dahlia-evaluation/README.md

 #### Data Collection

+This section describes how to actually run the experiments to generate the raw data that goes into the plots demonstrated above.
+This step is the trickiest because it requires access to proprietary [Xilinx][] toolchains and, in some cases, actual FPGA hardware.
+We have attempted to make this as painless as possible by using [AWS EC2][ec2], provides a [license-free way][fpga-dev-image] to use the Xilinx toolchain and ["F1" instances][f1] that come equipped with Xilinx FPGAs, and [Polyphemus][], a server we developed to manage large numbers of FPGA compilation and execution jobs.

-Each figure reported in the paper requires data from different sources.
+Each figure in the paper requires data from different sources:

 1. Sensitivity analysis (fig. 4): This benchmark synthesizes the hardware design in AWS F1 and runs it on an FPGA.
 It requires access